pip-services/pip-services-docs/content/en/net/commons/commands/_index.md

 Contains a set of commands and events supported by a [commandable](icommandable) object.
 The CommandSet supports command interceptors to extend and the command call chain.
 CommandSets can be used as alternative commandable interface to a business object.
-It can be used to auto generate multiple external services for the business object without writing much code.
+It can be used to autogenerate multiple external services for the business object without writing much code.

 #### [Command](command)